sandcomputas/domain-models/README.md

 Also, we are trying to avoid having to add repetitive validation annotations to our domain objects.
 Things like non-null checks should be handled by the framework by using reflection to realize what  Kotlin objects are non-nullable and therefore should not be allowed to be null in incoming requests.
 Adding a @NotNull annotation should be redundant.

+## Features

+1. "One clean domain model" - clear separation between persistance and business logic
+2. Exception handling - both for invalid request input (model validation) and for throwing exceptions in cases where 404 not found or 403 bad request etc. should be returned.
+This is handled using custom exceptions and corresponding exception handlers

 ## Other options